jonegil/gui-with-gio/egg_timer/10_input_boiltime.md

  - ```strings``` will be used to trim spaces away from the input string

 From Gio:
  - [gioui.org/text](https://pkg.go.dev/gioui.org/text) provides supporting types for working with text.
-A lot of is Font support and Caching, but we will use it for Aligmnent.
+A lot of is Font support and Caching, but we will use it for Alignment.

 ### 2. The editor widget